WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-04-05-design-and-implement-devtest-labs.md

 ## Formulas

-Formulas provide default property values and therefore offer a fast way to create VMs from a preconfigured state.
+Formulas provide default property values and therefore offer a fast way to create VMs from a pre-configured state.

 Pros of using formulas: